 Damages in truck accident cases can be significant because of the devastating injuries that these vehicles can cause.
 Types of compensation that a victim can pursue may include amounts covering medical bills, lost earning capacity, vocational rehabilitation, missed wages, and more subjective, non-economic forms of harm like pain and suffering.

 In cases involving a negligent commercial driver, a victim may consider suing not only the truck driver but also his or her employer under theories of vicarious liability, negligent supervision, or negligent hiring.
-For example, a company may be held vicariously liable for the actions of an employee who was acting in the scope and course of his or her employment.
+For example, a company may be held vicariously liable for the actions of an employee who was acting within the scope and course of his or her employment.
 This can be a smart strategy because truck companies often have more resources than individual drivers to compensate those whom their careless behavior harms.

 Although there are detailed regulations designed to protect people from the risk of being injured by a big rig, many truck drivers operate their vehicles while tired, distracted, or under the influence of alcohol.
 An employer may turn a blind eye to this behavior, but you should not.
 After a truck crash, the medical bills and lost income can add up, causing severe financial stress that complicates the recovery process.
 If you are in this position, you should consult a Memphis truck wreck lawyer to determine whether you have grounds for a lawsuit.
 Contact Matt Hardin by calling 615-200-1111 or sending a message through our online form.